-RESOLUTION NO. 20254-001 XXX
+RESOLUTION NO. 2024-001

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ESTABLISHING RULES OF PROCEDURE AND DECORUM FOR BOARD, COMMISSION AND COMMITTEE MEETINGS AND REPEALING RESOLUTION NO. 20224-00169
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF FULLERTON, CALIFORNIA, ESTABLISHING RULES OF PROCEDURE AND DECORUM FOR BOARD, COMMISSION AND COMMITTEE MEETINGS AND REPEALING RESOLUTION NO. 2022-069

-California Law authorizes the City Council of the City of Fullerton to adopt, abolish, suspend, modify and/or waive procedural rules for board, commission and committee meeting conduct.
+WHEREAS, California Law authorizes the City Council of the City of Fullerton to adopt, abolish, suspend, modify and/or waive procedural rules for the conduct of board, commission and committee meetings.

-In adopting these rules, City Council understands that legislative bodies must first abide by the general laws of the State of California concerning rules of procedure for legislative bodies.
+WHEREAS, In adopting these rules, City Council understands that legislative bodies must first abide by the general laws of the State of California concerning rules of procedure for legislative bodies.